jpicht/keycloak-group-password-policy/README.md

 realm's user interface.
 You will then need to navigate to the "Password Policy" tab along the menu of tabs on the top of the page.

-This interface provides you the OOTB ability to specify password policies for all users.
+This interface provides you the OOTB ability to specify password policies for **all** users.
 This is still true with the plugin installed.
-You will also have an additional option: **Group Policy**.
+You will now have an additional option: **Group Policy**.
 To use the plugin, you must add that password policy.
 The "Policy Value" should be set to the ID we came up with earlier: `passwordPolicy`.

+If you intend to use group-specific password expiration (`forceExpiredPasswordChange`), you will need to perform an additional step in the configuration.
+In the same "Authentication" section, navigate to the "Required Actions" tab along the menu of tabs on the top of the page.
+Use the "Register" button to add the "Group-based Expired Password" action.
+Move it up in the order to after the "Update Password" action.

 At this point, you will need to add an attribute (with key `passwordPolicy`) to each group you want to have additional password policies.
 The format of that text is defined by Keycloak